hyperledger/bevel/docs/source/contributing.md

 # Contributing

-We welcome contributions to the The Blockchain Automation Framework Project in many forms, and there's always plenty to do!
+We welcome contributions to the Blockchain Automation Framework Project in many forms, and there's always plenty to do!

 Please visit the